 All applicants must complete a high school diploma or equivalency program.
 The date of formal application to the program will be the date the applicant submits a complete application to the ADN Program.
-Final acceptance to the program will be when the applicant has been selected according to the ranking process and has successfully completed all of the prerequisites for the ADN Program, including the college level Anatomy and Physiology I and II.
+Final acceptance to the program will be when the applicant has been selected according to the ranking process and has successfully completed all of the prerequisites for the ADN Program.
 The date of application will be factored in if two or more applicants tie for the same rank.
-Completed applications are reviewed December through February for the next academic year.
+Completed applications are reviewed starting in October for the next academic year.